Vegan creamy cashew, lentil, and roast cauliflower Moroccan inspired stew is packed full of plant-based nutrition and

-This stew is prepared without added oil without any sacrifice to flavours.
+This stew can be prepared without any oil or fat without any sacrifice to flavours.
 Vegetable stock is used to initially sauté the vegetables.
 With cashews providing all the essential healthy fats required in the form of a creamy sauce base.

-However, a tablespoon or two of olive oil can be used instead if preferred as well as replacing the cashew cream with coconut milk.
+However, a tablespoon or two of olive or vegetable oil can be used instead if preferred as well as replacing the cashew cream with coconut milk.

-I actively reduce my family’s oil consumption but I have not eradicated it completely as I find that oil is a useful ingredient for preparing vegan baking recipes.
+I do try to reduce my family's oil consumption but I have not eradicated it completely as I find that oil is a useful ingredient for preparing vegan baking recipes.

 If interested for more information about oils and why people reduce their intake check out what the plant-based Dr Greger has to say.

 How To Prepare Cashew, Lentil And Cauliflower Moroccan Stew: